matthewearl/matthewearl.github.io/_posts/2015-08-11-pluto-flyby.md

 <sup>[Image credit](#image_credits)</sup>

 At this point we assume each contiguous region is a star.
+This obviously isn't true for the regions associated with Pluto and Charon, but the next step should handle the small number of false positives adequately.

+So how do we go from our mask to a list of star coordinates?
 We start by using `cv2.findContours` to extract contiguous regions:

 {% highlight python %}